-Agencies and departments of the Federal government may find that they own property that they no longer require due to programmatic changes, relocation of resources or other operational changes.
-The Federal Property and Administrative Services Act of 1949, as amended, provides for the disposal of excess real property to other executive agencies that have a need for the property, or, if there is no such need, for disposal as surplus property.
-Excess military installations are usually disposed of as a part of the Defense Base Closure and Realignment Act of 1990.
+Agencies and departments of the Federal government may find that they own property that they no longer require due to programmatic changes, relocation of resources, or other operational changes.
+The Federal Property and Administrative Services Act of 1949, as amended, provides for the disposal of excess real property to other executive agencies that could benefit from that property.

+The Port Conveyance Program is designed to temporarily transfer the use and management of excess Federal property to States and local governments for the purposes of port development, port expansion, and operation of port facilities.
 The first conveyance transfer was to the Port of Benton, Richland, Washington in September of 1996.
-Since the program’s inception, the Maritime Administration has conveyed nearly two thousand nine hundred acres to State and local governments in support of port facilities.
+Since the program’s inception, the Maritime Administration has conveyed thousands of acres to State and local governments in support of port facilities.